You are currently viewing Why Is My Puppy Peeing in the House? Solutions

 With patience and a good routine, you can house train your puppy well.

-Most puppies can learn to go potty outside in seven to 14 days with consistent training8.
+Most puppies can learn to go potty outside in seven to 14 days with consistent training.
 Keep an eye on your puppy and adjust your training as needed.
 A good potty routine makes your home happier for both you and your puppy.

 Effective puppy house training tips are key to a happy home with your new pet.
 Knowing when to take them out and using positive rewards can help a lot.
 This makes it easier to stop them from peeing inside.